Join us as we explore the fascinating city of Budapest, Hungary

 Anthony Bourdain

-This post on Budapest is a quick capture of our travels as they occur.
+This post on Budapest is a quick capture of our travels while on the road.
 Though we often post on social media during our adventures, many have requested that we do so on the blog.
-The focus will be the photography and our first impressions while experiencing the city.
-The photos in this post will be from our iPhones vs. our Nikon since we can process them quickly while traveling.
+The focus will be on the photography and our first impressions of the city.

 Budapest is Hungary’s capital and the largest and most populous city, with nearly 1.8 million people.
 It is located in the heart of Central Europe.
 This city is the country’s political, cultural, commercial, industrial, and transportation center.
 The capital consists of 23 districts and is divided by the Danube River.
 On the right bank is the Buda side, and on the left is the Pest side.
 On the right bank of the river, the Buda Hills are situated, while on the left bank, the Pest Plains spread out.
 The Danube, Central Europe’s biggest river, traverses the capital city at 19 miles from north to south.
 Budapest is also called the Queen of the Danube.